 Abstract

-This article is conceptual by nature and focuses on news journalism, social media platforms and power, and key implications for epistemology.
+This article focuses on news journalism, social media platforms and power, and key implications for epistemology.
 The conceptual framework presented is intended to inspire and guide future studies relating to the emerging sub-field of journalism research that we refer to as “Epistemologies of Digital Journalism”.
 The article discusses the dependencies between news media and social media platforms (non-proprietary to the news media).
 The authority and democratic role of news journalism pivot on claims that it regularly provides accurate and verified public knowledge.
 However, how are the epistemic claims of news journalism and the practices of justifications affected by news journalism’s increased dependency on social media platforms?
 This is the overall question discussed in this article.
 The article discusses the intricate power dependencies between news media and social media platforms and proceeds to discuss implications for epistemology.
 It presents a three-fold approach differentiating between (1) articulated knowledge and truth claims, (2) justification in the journalism practices and (3) the acceptance/rejections of knowledge claims in audience activities.
 This approach facilitates a systematic analysis of how diverse aspects of epistemology interrelate with, and are sometimes conditioned by, the transformations of news and social media.

 Keywords

-Social media, digital journalism, epistemology, platforms, dislocation, news
+Social media, digital journalism, epistemology, platforms, dislocation, power dependency, news

 © 2018 by the author(s); licensee Cogitatio (Lisbon, Portugal).
 This article is licensed under a Creative Commons Attribution 4.0 International License (CC BY).

-1. Introducing a contribution to research on epistemologies of digital journalism
+1. Introduction: epistemologies of digital journalism

 This conceptual article focuses on the relationships between news journalism, social media platforms, power dependencies and epistemology.
-The article aims to conceptualize and critically discuss the concept dislocation of news journalism, and in extension of this, discuss a selection of key implications for epistemology.
-The concept dislocation of news journalism comprises a series of parallel developments regarding shifting power dependencies between two actors: the news media and platform companies.
-A platform is a sort of digital infrastructure with affordances that put on offer for diverse social actors to publish and engage with diverse kinds of information as well as communicate with each other, and more.
-Platform companies are oftentimes referred to as digital intermediaries because they succeed in establishing themselves between citizens/consumers/producers and numerous organizations.
-More specifically, dislocation of news journalism includes a displacement of power for news producers having less control over publishing contexts and audience address when news stories are detached from the context in which they were originally embedded by the news organization (Carlson, 2017, p.
+The article aims to conceptualize and critically discuss dislocation of news journalism, and key implications for epistemology.
+The concept of dislocation of news journalism comprises a series of parallel developments regarding shifting power dependencies between two actors: the news media and platform companies.
+A platform is a digital infrastructure with affordances offering diverse kinds of information and communication, as well as opportunities to produce, publish and engage with content.
+Platform companies operate with a business model in which they provide a digital platform for others to use for diverse purposes.
+Platform companies do not produce and publish content themselves, and thus do not define themselves as a publisher, but instead facilitate for individuals and institutions to communicate and publish information (e.g. Gillespie, 2018).
+They are oftentimes referred to as digital intermediaries because they succeed in establishing themselves between citizens/consumers/producers and diverse organizations.
+More specifically, dislocation of news journalism includes a displacement of power for news producers having less control over publishing contexts when news stories are detached from the context in which they were originally embedded by the news organization (Carlson, 2017, p.
 65).
 The article certainly acknowledges the crucial importance of more general shifts in revenue from news media firms to platform companies, and more specific shifts such as distinct actors having gained power concerning gathering, analyzing and selling data and analytics that become interwoven with how editorial decisions are made (c.f.
 Carlson, 2018a; Zamith, 2018).
 However, this article will focus exclusively on dislocation aspects that carry key implications for news epistemology.